silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 Sometimes, sticking to pre-existing conventions is good, but it doesn’t necessarily mean never to innovate.
 Give people enough clues and test, test, test.

-The inspiration for this posts series comes from the best-selling book _[The Design of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things){:target="_blank" rel="noopener"}_ by Donald A. Norman.
+The inspiration for this posts series comes from the best-selling book _[The Design of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things){:target="_blank" rel="noopener" title="Read more about the book on Goodreads"}_ by Donald A. Norman.
 It’s a compelling read for anyone interested in design, psychology and understanding what makes the user experience of everyday things good as opposed to bad.

 <!-- <small>Photo by [David Travis](https://unsplash.com/photos/WC6MJ0kRzGw){:target="_blank" rel="noopener"} on Unsplash</small> -->